 Provides programs for people with chronic conditions and their families that will help them manage their conditions.
 This covers things like pain management and conditions like cancer and diabetes or other chronic conditions.
 Workshops are free, offered in a number of languages and held at a number of locations across BC.
 Also offers a telephone-based coaching program to support people living with chronic conditions to become better self-managers.
 Health Coaches connect with participants by telephone, once a week for 30 minutes, for a period of three months.

 Providing access to information and resources by phone.
 If we can’t help you over the phone, we can arrange for one of our trained Senior Connector volunteers to meet you at one of the 9 community sites we support.
 We offer Caregiver Support services including support groups, and cafés where caregivers can meet and socialize.
 Also offers education sessions, computer classes, Law Clinics, home supports, community meals, telephone assurance, visits and lots of volunteer opportunities.

 Provides non-judgmental information and resources about anything to do with sex, sexuality, and sexual health.
 Available Monday- Friday, 9am- 9pm via phone or email.
 Free and confidential.

 Surrey North Community Health Centre

 10697- 135A St. Surrey BC

-Free medical clinic, which provides confidential general health services.
+Provides confidential general health services for people without medical coverage.
 The clinic also offers testing and counseling for sexually transmitted diseases, pregnancy, hepatitis, and HIV/AIDS, by a physician and nurse.
 On-site syringe exchange and safe injection site.

 Surrey Youth Clinic